 Kirk Douglas, an actor I enjoyed watching took a chance as well and decided to credit Trumbo for writing Spartacus.
 Kirk had formed his own film company and apparently after being overlooked for "Ben Hur" opted to do a blockbuster historical film.
 As the executive producer he had a big dispute with director Stanley Kubrick and decided to get Dalton Trumbo to re-write a script that was unsatisfactory.
 The original intention was not to publicly credit Trumbo, but he appreciated the writing and after Preminger's example felt he had to credit Trumbo properly.
 A political element was added in that John F Kennedy enjoyed the movie.
 This was the end of the blacklist.
 Two years later Douglas and Trumbo collaborated successfully for "Lonely are the Brave."

-John Wayne has long been known as a right wringer and that was emphasized.
+John Wayne has long been known as a right winger and that was given emphasis.
 He was obnoxious in his own distinctive way, but at one point Dalton pricked his self-righteous balloon.
 Hedda Hopper was known to me as a gossip columnist with a vicious attitude towards her enemies including people she regarded as unpatriotic.
 She had attacked Charlie Chaplin and Spencer Tracy.
 In the movie, played by Helen Mirren she confessed she had acted in movies, but found a better opportunity to be a columnist.
 I was surprised to learn her only son William Hopper, after a mediocre acting career landed a regular spot on "Perry Mason" a weekly habit for my father and me.

 Actors give credibility and "Trumbo" found some good ones.
 Bryan Cranston, Diane Lane, John Goodman and Helen Mirren were some of the standouts, but the entire supporting cast was excellent.
 News clippings added to a celebrity watch.
 I spotted Humphrey Bogart with Lauren Bacall, James Garner and John F Kennedy.